Sprint-Log/sprintlog-backend/README.md

-# Sprintlog: "Streamline, Collaborate, and Automate Your Team's Success, Live!"
+# Sprintlog: "Streamline, Collaborate, and Automate Your Team's Success, In Realtime!"

 ## **Project Description:**